ahmed-shami/ahmed-shami/README.md

 ###

-**I am a computer science student at Howard University and a passionate and growing coder.**
+align="center">**I am a computer science student at Howard University and a passionate and growing coder.**

 - 🛠️ I’m currently working on **Drug-Drug Interaction** tools and other side projects
 - 🎮 I’m currently playing **Apex Legends / Hogwarts Legacy**